jrdnbwmn/jrdnbwmn.github.io/_drafts/manuel-frigerio.md

 ---
 title:  "Manuel Frigerio on pricing, paid advertising, and Product Hunt"
-description: A short description of the page's content
-image: URL to an image associated with the post, page, or document (e.g., /assets/page-pic.jpg)
 date:   2018-03-24 09:26:56 -0600
 tags: [ pricing, paid advertising, query ]
 ---